Kzzkt147/dragonfly-dialogue-system/README.md

 ### Example Scene

-In the example scene, there is a simple `PlayerController`, `GameManager`, and `NPC`.
+In the example scene, there is a `DialogueManager`, `PlayerController`, and `NPC`.

-`PlayerController` will handle movement and interacting with things with 'E'.
+`PlayerController` will handle movement and interacting with things with the NPC with 'E'.

-`GameManager` will handle disabling player movement when dialogue is active.

 `NPC` will start the dialogue system by calling the `DialogueManager.Instance.StartConversation(conversationGraph)`, passing in a refernce to a conversation graph.